tuva-health/docs/docs/getting-started/mapping-guide.md

 ```

 #### service_unit_quantity
-This is an integer that corresponds to the number of units associated with a particular
+This is a numeric that corresponds to the number of units associated with a particular
 `revenue_center_code`.
 In source data, this value can be negative.
 Appropriately applying
 Adjustments, Denials, and Reversals (ADR) logic to medical claims should yield positive
 values for this field.